Ekelz/Data-Films/README.md

-## Welcome to GitHub Pages
+## Data-Films

-This HTML project was made to display an interactive web pinpointing filming locations in San Fracisco and displaying informations on said films by clicking on the highlighted locations.
+This HTML project was made as a student project to display an interactive web pinpointing filming locations in San Fracisco and displaying informations on said films by clicking on the highlighted locations.

 ### Technologies
 - HTML/CSS